wllm-rbnt/dispki/README.md

 `.crt` & `.key` files are certificates and private keys, respectively.

-Private keys file are not encrypted.
+Private keys files are not encrypted.

 ## CN + SAN + Intermediate certificates